Healthcare Apprentices nurse a degree of success

 "The training has enabled me to remain at Compton Care over the last two years as an Apprentice and therefore continue to support myself and my family financially.
 I wanted to combine my compassion for others, experience, knowledge and education into a role where I could bring quality care to patients and their loved ones.

-"The Apprenticeship has highlighted nursing care is not just about having clinical skills but also about having good communication skills to be an effective team member as well as an advocate for patients and their loved ones, making sure they are always heard and remain the very centre of our care."
+"The Apprenticeship has highlighted that nursing care is not just about having clinical skills but also about having good communication skills to be an effective team member as well as an advocate for patients and their loved ones, making sure they are always heard and remain the very centre of our care."

 The pair have spent time on placement within various care settings – including supporting district nurses and working with the tissue viability team at Royal Wolverhampton NHS Trust.